2020 vote of no confidence in the government of Pedro Sánchez

-A motion of no confidence in the Spanish government of Pedro Sánchez was tabled by the far-right party Vox on 29 September 2020, and was debated and voted in the Congress of Deputies between 21 and 22 October 2020.
+A motion of no confidence in the Spanish government of Pedro Sánchez was debated and voted in the Congress of Deputies between 21 and 22 October 2020.
+It was brought by the far-right party Vox, on the grounds of an alleged mismanagement of the COVID-19 pandemic in Spain by Sánchez's government.
 It was the fifth motion of no confidence in Spain since the country's transition to democracy.